-Regardless of what mode the display is in, when the fuel level reaches only 1st segment (3), the display will automatically switch to the fuel gauge display.
+Regardless of what mode the display is in, when the fuel level reaches 1st segment (3), the display will automatically switch to the fuel gauge display.
 You should refuel as soon as possible.
-The amount of fuel remaining when there is only 1st segment is approximately:
+The amount of fuel remaining when the fuel gauge reaches the 1st segment is approximately: